-Many clients have Department of Defense contracts and are subject to Defense Contracting Auditing Agency (DCAA) audits of incurred costs in accordance with FAR 52.216-7, “Allowable Cost and Payment.”
-An important 2017, 61-page decision by the Armed Services Board of Contract Appeals (ASBCA) addressed the following major government contracting issues:
+Many clients have Department of Defense contracts and are subject to Defense Contracting Auditing Agency (DCAA) audits of incurred costs in accordance with FAR 52.216-7, "Allowable Cost and Payment."
+An important 2017, 61 page decision by the Armed Services Board of Contract Appeals (ASBCA) addressed major government contracting issues.

 TSI incurred costs in 2007 and claimed the costs in its 2008 incurred cost proposal to establish final indirect cost rates.
 Three months before the six-year statute of limitations expired in June 2014, the DCAA issued its audit report on the 2008 proposal and the Administrative Contracting Officer (ACO) issued a final decision disallowing questioned costs and establishing final indirect cost rates for 2007.
 The audit report and final decision questioned many cost elements including consulting costs.
 The ACO disallowed consulting costs because TSI failed to provide supporting documentation required by FAR 31.205-33(f).
 TSI argued it used the consultant for several years and the DCAA had not questioned the costs, leading TSI to believe the consultant’s costs were acceptable.

 TSI appealed the final decision to the ASBCA.
 TSI argued that its prior course of dealing with the DCAA demonstrated a mutual understanding of contract interpretation that is binding with respect to future contracts.
 TSI argued DCAA’s failure to question consultant costs resulted in a mutual understanding that TSI had provided satisfactory documentary support.